sous-chefs/visualstudio/README.md

 Ensures all VisualStudio prereqs are installed first and then only runs the install recipe if they are met.
 You should add this recipe to your run list.

 ## install
-Installs VisualStudio using the included AdminDeployment.xml or unattend.ini.
+Installs VisualStudio using the included AdminDeployment.xml or default silent install.
 Included by the default recipe.

 ## nuget
 Configures the enable_nuget_package_restore environment variable.
 Included by the default recipe.